coercion

 Advanced Usage

-• Coerce (verb): To force someone to do something through pressure or threats.
+• Coerce (verb): To compel someone to do something by force or threat.

-• Coercive (adjective): Relating to or using coercion.
+• Coercive (adjective): Relating to or using force or threats.

 Synonyms